mate-academy/layout_stars/readme.md

 --> [CHECKLIST](https://github.com/mate-academy/layout_stars/blob/master/checklist.md)

 ## Tips & Hints
 - Check the design again.
 See the difference in size between star image and its container?
 - There`s no need to add vertical margins between rows of stars.
+- Don't set fixed container size.
+Let the content size dictate it.
+- Don't add vertical margin between rows of stars.